-As applications for this year’s Industry Advice Scheme are underway, we decided to chat to some of the students who have previously taken part in the scheme to see what it’s all about.
+Throughout the year we run professional development programmes to aid your development.
+We decided to chat with some of the students who have previously taken part in our Industry Advice Scheme to see what it’s all about.
 Today, we’re speaking with MSc BIM & Digital Built Environments graduate, Micah Jinar, who joined the Industry Advice Scheme back in December 2020.

 Micah is originally from the USA but she has lived in the UK for nearly 25 years.
 Before joining Salford she worked as a Construction Manager.
 Micah joined the Industry Advice Scheme to gain real-world insight into Building Information Modelling (BIM) management and achieve her goal of returning to the construction industry.